wheval/sendpay/ARCHITECTURE.md

 ## 🏗️ System Overview

 SendPay is a **Starknet-based onramp/offramp platform** that facilitates seamless conversion between USDC/STRK and Nigerian Naira (NGN) through bank transfers.
-The platform uses a modern microservices architecture with clear separation of concerns.
+The platform uses a modern microservices architecture with ChipiPay SDK integration for wallet management and Flutterwave V4 API for fiat processing.

 ## 🎯 Architecture Principles